ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/generic_group_retrieve.rst

 Generic Group Retrieval
 -----------------------

 This example demonstrates how to retrieve Groups while applying filters.
 In this example two filters will be added: one for the Owner and another for a Tag.
-The result set returned from this example will contain all Groups in the **Example Community** Owner that have the **APT** Tag.
+The result set returned from this example will contain all Groups in the **Example Community** Owner that have the **Nation State** Tag.

 .. code-block:: python
     :emphasize-lines: 12-16,19-20